 - Proud Warrior Race Guy: Or, in the case of Althari females in general, Proud Warrior Race Girls.

 - Pyrrhic Victory: The battle for the tramp freighter at the end of March to the Stars.
 30 Marines make the assault; 18, including Captain Pahner, Julian's bromance straight man Gronnigen, both Gunnys, & one of the St. John twins die in the attempt, and their Mardukan allies practically gut the ship with plasma fire, not really knowing better.

-- Race Against the Clock: Once Roger's group finds out what's happened in the empire while they've been gone, they realized they only have a few months to save it.
+- Race Against the Clock: Once Roger's group finds out what's happened in the empire while they've been gone, they realize they only have a few months to save it.
 Before a new heir is born to a mind-controlled Empress, and her use is at an end.